themarshallproject/dhs_immigration_detention/README.md

 By [Andrew R. Calderon](https://www.themarshallproject.org/staff/andrew-r.-calderon)

 # Detained
 The United States immigration detention system is the largest it has ever been.
-There are over 1,600 detention centers, tens of thousands of people in detention on a daily basis and millions of dollars in taxpayer monies flowing to local governments and private companies alike.
+There are over 1,600 detention centers, tens of thousands of people in detention on a daily basis and millions of dollars in taxpayer money flowing to local governments and private companies alike.

 For the most part, detainees are being held for violating a federal law against illegal entry.
 The Trump administration says we must hold them until an immigration judge decides their fate.
 But there are problems: detainees are dying, children are being separated from their families, and conditions inside the facilities are worsening.

-Using documentary filmmaking and data visualization, "[Detained](LINK)", published on September XX, 2019, tells the origin story of immigrant detention in the United States, of the immigration system that Donald Trump inherited and  its subsequent transformation.
+Using documentary filmmaking and data visualization, "[Detained](LINK)", published on September XX, 2019, tells the origin story of immigrant detention in the United States, of the immigration system that Donald Trump inherited and of its transformation over the years.

-Included in this repo are the [detention](LINK) and [apprehensions](LINK) data that [The Marshall Project](LINK) used to show how the detained population and apprehensions have changed over the past three decades.
+Included in this repo are the [detention](LINK), [apprehensions](LINK) and [appropriations](LINK) data that [The Marshall Project](https://www.themarshallproject.org) used to show how the detained population and apprehensions have changed over the past four decades.

 If you'd like to use the data, please read on to understand its provenance.